shreyaskn72/tkinter_projects/desktop_app_for_apis2/README.md

 # Frames menu structure
 The code is written to demonstrate the interaction of desktop app with apis.

+The main window contains menus.
+Upon clicking menus it will open a particular frame.

-Each frame will contain a different apis.
+Each frame needs a different api to give response.

-hello api will interact with hello api popup.
+hello api will interact with hello api frame.

 Sum api will interact with sum api popup